kf4mot/10mhz_distributor/README.md

 **Notes worth reading**

 1. Schematic and BOM show The Qorvo TQP369182 as the MMIC.
 TQP369180 was actually used on the first board.
 The extra gain of the 182 seems unnecessary when driven with a 5V square wave and I suspect it may cause oscillation.
 Bias resistors remain at 91Ω.
-Upgrade at your own risk and let me know how it goes if you try.
+Upgrade at your own risk and let me know how it goes if you try it or any other MMIC.
 1. Pads for a optional attn. are on the input.
 Untested.
 1. Pads for a optional isolation transformer are on the 3rd. output.
 Untested.
 1. Jitter and delay are untested, but assumed good enough for a inexpensive GPSDO.
 If you build it and have the lab to test please share your results.